Tangerine vs EQ Bank Comparison 2025

 I was quite surprised to learn that as a “full service online bank” Tangerine does not have the ability to receive payments from abroad.
 Due to the fact that Tangerine does not have a SWIFT/BIC code, it is useless to people who want to transfer money.

-EQ Bank on the other hand really shines when it comes to international banking.
-As the first bank in Canada to partner with Transferwise (the leading international money transfer company in the world) EQ is able to offer its members the cheapest possible way to convert currencies.
+EQ Bank, on the other hand, really shines when it comes to international banking.
+As the first bank in Canada to partner with TransferWise (the leading international money transfer company in the world) EQ is able to offer its members the cheapest possible way to convert currencies.

 Most people don’t really understand how much banks charge them to convert one currency for another because it’s kind of hidden in the fine print.
 The basic idea is that banks take a slice on either side of the “mid-market rate” – which is the actual exchange rate you’ll see if you look it up online.
-The size of those slices depends on the bank, and the currencies being exchanged, but the end result is that most customers end up paying more than 800% more when exchanging through their brokerage than they do with Transferwise!

 Massive Winner: EQ Bank (with an assist from Transferwise)